Homer, Alaska: Transportation

 Homer is the southernmost town on the contiguous Alaska highway system.
 It is also part of the Alaska Marine Highway (the Alaskan ferry system).
 The Homer Airport lies near the coast as well, with local air taxis and regular scheduled commercial flights to Anchorage.
 Homer erected its first traffic light in 2005.

 The United States Coast Guard stations one Island Class cutter in Homer.
 From 1992 to 2015, the cutter Roanoke Island was assigned to Homer, and was replaced by the cutter Sapelo.
 Sapelo is scheduled to be replaced by a more modern Sentinel-class cutter.

 Government

-Homer uses a city council consisting of seven members.
+Homer is governed by a city council consisting of seven members.
 The current mayor is Rachel Lord.

+Elections for local offices were held in October until 2026, when they were moved to November to align with state and federal elections.